Ryan Trecartin: Work

+A Family Finds Entertainment

 Trecartin's first major work, A Family Finds Entertainment, was finished his senior year of college and first screened at the college's auditorium.
 The video was posted on his Friendster page and DVD copies were sold.
 Although there are several versions of this story, one of the DVDs made it to artist Sue de Beer's hands who then showed it to New Museum curator Rachel Greene.
 In 2006, Trecartin was the youngest artist to present at the Whitney Biennial.
 The film stars Laura Colella, Patrick Thompson, Lizzie Fitch, Lindsey Beebe, and others.

+I-Be Area, 2007

-Trecartin's second major work, and his first feature-length film, I-Be Area, starring Trecartin himself as well as frequent collaborator and friend Lizzie Fitch, Mecca Vazie Andrews, Jasmine Albuquerque, Tara Brook, Samuel Adrian III, and more, was finished in 2007.
-It debuted the same year at Elizabeth Dee Gallery in New York City.
+Trecartin's second major work, and his first feature-length film, I-Be Area, starring Trecartin himself, frequent collaborator and friend Lizzie Fitch, along with Mecca Vazie Andrews, Jasmine Albuquerque, Tara Brook, Samuel Adrian III, and more, was finished in 2007.
+Trecartin completed the film while obtaining his master's degree at RISD.
 Elizabeth Dee worked as well to co-produce eight films with Trecartin, including I-Be Area.

+The work debuted in 2007 at Elizabeth Dee Gallery in New York City.
 The film was also displayed in the Solomon R. Guggenheim Museum collection.
 It was greeted with a "joyous critical consensus rarely seen in the art world."

-Trecartin completed the film while obtaining his master's degree at RISD The film has become beloved in the experimental film world, and has inspired the works of other experimental artists.
-In 2012, Experimental hip hop group Death Grips sampled soundbites from the film in their song "@DeathGripz".
+The film has become beloved in the experimental film world, and has inspired the works of other experimental artists.
+In 2012, experimental hip hop group Death Grips sampled soundbites from the film in their song "@DeathGripz", and their song Whammy off of No Love Deep Web.
 Holland Cotter of the New York Times described subversive nature of the work in his 2008 write up; "... it told a story, one with dozens of characters and multiple subplots, which is what entertainment, not art, is supposed to do, if you assume there’s a hard and fast difference between the two."

+Frieze named the work No.17 on their list of "The 25 Best Works of the 21st Century".